waqasaya-z/ft-admin-panel-fe-docs/Accommodations/KeywordsDefinitionForm.md

 ***Micro-service | Fg-Admin-Panel-Frontend | Accommodations Module***

 ## 1. Component Name
-**KeywordsDefinitionForm** — This component allows an admin to define and manage keyword logic rules (AND/OR conditions) for accommodation grouping under the settings section.
+**KeywordsDefinitionForm.tsx** — This component allows an admin to define and manage keyword logic rules (AND/OR conditions) for accommodation grouping under the settings section.

 ## 2. Overall Description
 This component renders a dynamic form that enables the admin to set logical keyword combinations used to classify or group accommodations.
 It supports adding up to five keyword-condition pairs and saves them to the backend using `upsertAccommodationData`.
 The keywords are fetched from a central data table via the `useEssentialData` hook.